jhoanTrujillo/pp2_cluck_clicker/README.md

 ## Introduction

 Froggy Clicker is a game inspired by the popular clicker or incremental games genre.
-The goal is simple: click on elements on the screen to gain points, unlock upgrades, and accumulate as many points as possible to conquer the game.
-Your clicking prowess will determine your success as you strategize to reach higher levels and achieve victory.
+The goal is simple: click on image on the screen to gain points, unlock upgrades, and accumulate as points to help the little frog reach its first million.

 ## Table Of Content